 The purpose of the certificate is to develop talent in reliability and quality engineering to help industry to replace talent lost through retirement and attrition.

 The Systems and Industrial Engineering (SIE) Department at the University of Arizona was established in 1961 as the nation's first department of systems engineering.
 Since then, the SIE Department has achieved international prestige for its contributions to the inter-disciplinary design of large-scale complex systems involving people, technology, and information.
 With the introduction of a modern industrial engineering curriculum in 1972 and a reliability and quality engineering degree in 1987, the department offers a truly diverse and successful graduate program.
 Career opportunities for graduates of the Systems and Industrial Engineering programs are outstanding.
 Over the years, graduates from these programs have found employment in the nation's leading corporations, research institutes, and universities.

 A Bachelor’s degree from an institution recognized by the UA.
 Students who do not have a degree equivalent to the UArizona Bachelor of Science degree in Systems & Industrial Engineering may be admitted into the graduate certificate program, but may be required to complete some undergraduate deficiency courses prior to enrolling in graduate courses.

-You must have a 3.0 or higher GPA in your undergraduate degree or your last 60 units of your undergraduate degree.
+Applicants must have a 3.0 or higher GPA in theirundergraduate degree or last 60 units of undergraduate degree.

 The GRE is not required for the Certificate program

 There are no financial aid opportunites for our Graduate Certificate programs.